Multimodal Garment Designer: Human-Centric Latent Diffusion Models for Fashion Image Editing: Additional Results

 In Table~\ref{tab:modalities_unpaired}, we show the performance of our \ours model when masking different input modalities.
 In this case, we report the results on the unpaired setting of both datasets.
 As it can be seen, evaluation metrics measuring the realism of the generation (\ie~FID and KID) are comparable among different cases, while the pose distance and sketch distance metrics correlate in general with the given input (\ie~with the pose map and the garment sketch, respectively).
 Moreover, in this case, the warped in-shop garment not fitting the model's body shape affects the pose distance metric for the \dataset dataset.

+Finally, in Table~\ref{tab:controlnet} we report a comparison with the concurrent work ControlNet~\cite{zhang2023adding} adapted to work with the Stable Diffusion inpaint denoising network.
+Following the original paper, we only condition ControlNet on text plus an additional modality (\ie~pose or sketch).
+It is worth noting that across all configurations, \ours outperforms ControlNet by a significant margin.

 \tit{Qualitative results} We also show additional qualitative results for both datasets.
 Specifically, in Fig.~\ref{fig:dresscode_competitors} and Fig.~\ref{fig:vitonhd_competitors}, we compare images generated by our approach and competitors using a resolution of $512\times384$, for \dataset and \datasetviton, respectively.
 Instead, in Fig.~\ref{fig:dresscode_lowres} and Fig.~\ref{fig:vitonhd_lowres}, we report low-resolution qualitative comparisons.
-Finally, Fig.~\ref{fig:sketchcond_ablation} shows some qualitative results varying the sketch conditioning parameter.
+Fig.~\ref{fig:sketchcond_ablation} shows some qualitative results varying the sketch conditioning parameter.
 Increasing the number of sketch conditioning steps leads to images that better follow the given sketch while slightly reducing the realism of the generated garments.
+Finally, we investigate the conditioning contribution in various time windows in Fig.~\ref{fig:dresscode_timewindow}.
+We perform this experiment by fixing the sketch conditioning steps to around a third of diffusion steps and varying the starting conditioning timestep (\ie~$t_{start}=0,16,34$).
+Qualitative results show that starting the sketch conditioning in the central (\ie~$t_{start}=16$, $t_{end}=34$) or final denoising steps (\ie~$t_{start}=34$, $t_{end}=50$) leads the model to generate images that do not follow the input sketch and present artifacts.

 \tit{Limitations and failure cases} Fig.~\ref{fig:failure_cases} shows some failure cases of the proposed approach.
 In the first row, the first two examples show that our model sometimes fails to generate hands accurately when they occupy a limited area within the source image.
 This behavior is intrinsic in LDMs family~\cite{rombach2022high} and derives from the high spatial compression nature of the latent space ($8 \times$ for each spatial dimension).
 Instead, the third example of the first row and the first two samples of the second row highlight the dependence of our model performance from the given sketch.
 When the geometric warping module fails to generate a sketch able to fit the model's shape, the generation task fails as well, creating unwanted artifacts (\eg~a sketch may be smaller than the model's body shape as in the third example of the first row, resulting in an artifact near the model's left hand).